-In addition to one-on-one counseling, addiction treatment can involve other types of talk therapy, as well.
+In addition to one-on-one counseling, substance abuse treatment, can involve other types of talk therapy, as well.
+Treatment is also available for drug rehab in Springfield, OH.
 For example, many rehabilitation facilities offer the following types of addiction counseling:

 - Group therapy.
 When it comes to promoting a healthy recovery, group therapy can provide the accountability and peer support necessary to achieving and maintaining sobriety.

 - Family counseling.
 Addiction can have a significant impact on familial bonds and relationships.
 Family therapy can help repair some of this damage, as well as enhance communication skills and promote a deeper understanding of substance abuse and addiction.

 - Followup counseling.
 While inpatient care can help patients lay the groundwork for a healthy, sober future, many individuals need continued care and support.
 With aftercare or followup counseling, the odds of recovery are significantly improved, as this treatment method reinforces the healthy habits learned in inpatient care, and provides continued support to recovering addicts.